TCP vs UDP Protocols: Key Differences, Use Cases & Performance Guide

 Table of Contents

-1. What is TCP protocol?
+1. What is the TCP protocol?

-2. Use cases of TCP protocol
+2. Use cases of the TCP protocol

 3. What is the UDP protocol?